Rochester Hills Child Custody Lawyer

-Family legal issues like child custody and support are important matters that require an experienced and professional eye.
-Our lawyers at Little & Boylan PLLC will put our breadth of knowledge and experience in the legal field to represent our Rochester Hills clients.
+Family legal issues like child custody and child support are important matters that require an experienced and professional eye.
+Our family law lawyers at Little & Boylan PLLC will put our breadth of knowledge and experience in the legal field to represent our clients serving Rochester Hills, Michigan.

-When creating a parenting time agreement, the judge will consider all the following factors:
+When creating a parenting time agreement, the judge in Rochester Hills, Michigan will consider all the following factors:

 - whether the child has special needs;

 - if the child is less than 6 months old, or if less than 1 year, whether the child is still nursing;

 - the reasonable likelihood of abuse or neglect during parenting time;

 - whether there is a chance the non-custodial parent will abuse the other parent during the parenting time exchanges;

 - the inconvenience to, and impact on, the child for traveling for parenting time;